CitizensFoundation/your-priorities-app/README.md

 Go to localhost:4242 in your browser
 ```

-Then create a use and give it admin priviledges by running the following command in the root of the app
+Create an user and give it admin privileges by running the following command in the root of the app
 ```bash
 node server_api/scripts/setAdminOnAll.js your@email.com
 ```